Basicprogrammer10/connorcode-writing/minecraft/jukebox-plugin.md

 Note

 This sounds weird because of the limitations with converting midi into note block sequences.
-The delay from the serve to the client doesn't help.
+The delay from the server to the client also doesn't help.

 </div>